Tencent-RoboticsX/lifelike-agility-and-play/README.md

 ## Setup
 To run the codes, you will need Python3.6 or Python3.7 to install tensorflow 1.15.0, and the [TLeague](https://github.com/tencent-ailab/tleague) and [TPolicies](https://github.com/tencent-ailab/TPolicies) repositories, which are developed for distributed multi-agent RL.
-For more details, please refer to the TLeague [paper](https://arxiv.org/abs/2011.12895).
+For more details, please refer to the TLeague [paper](https://arxiv.org/abs/2011.12895) or its [project page](https://github.com/tencent-ailab/tleague_projpage).

 Please follow these steps to setup the environments: